MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 > [!IMPORTANT]
 > There are some shortcut keys that are reserved for the operating system or cannot be replaced.
 Keys that cannot be remapped include:
+>
 > - <kbd>⊞ Win</kbd>+<kbd>L</kbd> and <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Del</kbd> cannot be remapped as they are reserved by the Windows OS.
 > - The <kbd>Fn</kbd> (function) key cannot be remapped (in most cases).
 The <kbd>F1</kbd> ~ <kbd>F12</kbd> (and F13 ~ F24) keys can be mapped.
 > - <kbd>Pause</kbd> will only send a single keydown event.
 So mapping it against the backspace key, for instance, and pressing and holding will only delete a single character.
 > - <kbd>⊞ Win</kbd>+<kbd>G</kbd> often opens the Xbox Game Bar, even when reassigned.
 Game Bar can be disabled in [Windows Settings](ms-settings:gaming-gamebar).

 ## Settings

 To create mappings with Keyboard Manager, open the PowerToys Settings.
 Inside PowerToys Settings, on the Keyboard Manager tab, you will see options to:

-- Launch the Remap Keys settings window by pressing <kbd>Remap a key</kbd>
+- Launch the Remap Keys settings window by selecting **Remap a key**
-- Launch the Remap Shortcuts settings window by pressing <kbd>Remap a shortcut</kbd>
+- Launch the Remap Shortcuts settings window by selecting **Remap a shortcut**

 ### Remap Keys

-To remap a key, changing it to a new value, launch the Remap Keyboard settings window with the <kbd>Remap a Key</kbd> button.
+To remap a key, changing it to a new value, launch the Remap Keyboard settings window with the **Remap a Key** button.
 When first launched, no predefined mappings will be displayed.
-You must select the <kbd>+</kbd> button to add a new remap.
+Select the **+** button to add a new remap.

 Once a new remap row appears, select the input key whose output you want to _change_ in the “Physical Key” column.
 Select the new key value to assign in the “Mapped To” column.